Skip to Main Content

 Simple vs. Complex

 The simple version of the question below can be looked up online and answered in a few factual sentences; it leaves no room for analysis.
-The more complex version is written in two parts; it is thought provoking and requires both significant investigation and evaluation from the writer.
+The more complex version is written in two parts; it is thought-provoking and requires both significant investigation and evaluation from the writer.
 As a general rule of thumb, if a quick Google search can answer a research question, it’s likely not very effective.

-Appropriately complex: What are common traits of those suffering from diabetes in Australia, and how can these commonalities be used to aid the medical community in prevention of the disease?
+Appropriately complex: What are common traits of those suffering from diabetes in Australia, and how can these commonalities be used to aid the medical community in the prevention of the disease?

 Video